aleph-im/aleph-docs/docs/tools/aleph-client/documentation.md

 **Commands**:

-* `unpersist`: Stop a persistent virtual machine by...
+* `unpersist`: Stop a persistent virtual machine.
-* `update`: Update the code of an existing program
+* `update`: Update the code of an existing program.
 * `upload`: Register a program to run on aleph.im.

 ### `program unpersist`